TanvirHasanAkash/TanvirHasanAkash/README.md

 </p>

 <h1 align="center">About Me</h1>
-<p align="center">I'm a Bangladeshi teenager who discovered his passionate appreciation for computers, advancing technologies, and video games.</p>
+<p align="center">I'm a Bangladeshi teenager who discovered his passionate appreciation for art, computers, math, and science with an unquenchable thirst for creative hobbies.
+I proudly entitle myself as a self-taught programmer, as well as a hobbyist.
+In the future, I wish to explore and dive deeper into various creative works and bring light to my diverse ideas.</p>
 <p align="center"><img src="https://raw.githubusercontent.com/HalemoGPA/HalemoGPA/main/images/Developer.gif" alt="developer gif"  height="45px"></p>

 <h4 align="center">Contacts</h4>